Gabisonfire/SteamDock/readme.md

 Feel free to contribute to this project if you like it or if you have any suggestions, drop a pull request and i'll be happy to take a look.

-SteamGameLauncher uses the following NuGet packages:
+SteamDock uses the following NuGet packages:
  - Extended.Wpf.Toolkit by Xceed
  - Hardcodet.NotifyIcon.Wpf by Philipp Sumi
  - HtmlAgilityPack by Simon Mourrier, Jeff Klawiter and Stephan Grell